AgataMaria/CSNotes-missed-semester/CSNotes-L5.md

 - `ssh username@remote_address`
 If you use just the **ssh** command alone, the shell emulator will switch to the remote machine emulator (so in your window you will see the remote machine's shell)
 - You can either type in the password for a user that's authorised to use the remote machine, or use a key
+- You can also add commands after `ssh username@remote_address` to execute them, it's pretty neat

 ### Keys
 - Use `ssh-keygen` to generate a key ([docs](https://www.ssh.com/ssh/keygen/))